Tubes Containing String Modules in Symmetric Special Multiserial Algebras

 where $\bw_4=(w,\mu_1\mu_2(w\inv))$ and we use the fact that $M(\bw_4)$ has the vector space structure $M(w) \oplus M(\mu_1\mu_2(w\inv)) \cong M(w) \oplus M(\mu_1\mu_2(w))$.
 We denote the (singleton) set of the exact sequence corresponding to $(w,w) \in \sap^4_w$ by $\es^4_w$.

 \begin{rem} Recall that whilst $M(\bw_3)$ and $M(\bw_4)$ have a vector space structure isomorphic to $M(w) \oplus M(\mu_1\mu_2(w))$, this is not an isomorphism of $A$-modules.
 They are in fact indecomposable $A$-modules, as per Theorem~\ref{thm:indecHyperstring}. \end{rem} \begin{rem} Despite the similarities of $M(\bw_3)$ and $M(\bw_4)$, they are non-isomorphic.
 This is because they arise from distinct symmetric clannish bands.
-See Section~\ref{sec:ClanExample} for details. \end{rem}
+See Section~\ref{sec:ClanExample} for details, where $\bw_3$ in this section corresponds to the direct hyperstring $\bw_2$ in Section~\ref{sec:ClanExample} and $\bw_4$ in this section corresponds to the direct hyperstring $\bw_1$ in Section~\ref{sec:ClanExample}. \end{rem}